-Available-for-sale financial asset
+Available-for-sale financial assets

 Financial instruments designated as available-for-sale financial assets are initially recognised at fair value.
-Subsequent to initial recognition, they are re-measured at fair value and changes therein, other than impairment losses, are recognised in Other Comprehensive Income ("OCI") and accumulated in the fair value reserve.
+Subsequent to initial recognition, they are re-measured at fair value and changes therein, other than impairment losses, are recognised in other comprehensive income ("OCI") and accumulated in the fair value reserve.
 When these assets are derecognised, the gain or loss up to the date of derecognition accumulated in equity is reclassified to profit or loss.